Vision and Values

-'Be The Best You Can Be' helps our pupils learn the importance of our 6 core values, self-awareness, self-responsibility, resilience, honesty, respect and kindness.
+'Be The Best You Can Be' helps our pupils learn the importance of our six core values: tolerance, self-responsibility, resilience, honesty, respect and kindness.

 We are a community of effective learners enjoying learning and succeeding as individuals and citizens in an exciting and safe environment.

 - Motivate, support and challenge each individual to maximise his/her strengths.